Profile

 After graduating with a degree in Environmental Science Vicki trained as a Forest School leader before working as a freelance outdoor educator and outreach coordinator with children, young people and families.
 In 2007 she trained as a secondary school teacher and developed a teaching career specialising in land and craft based education.

-In recent years Vicki completed an MSc in Practical Skills Therapeutic Education, gained experience in educational leadership, and extended her teaching specialism to include drama, with particular focus on Shakespeare.
+In recent years Vicki completed an MSc in Practical Skills Therapeutic Education, gained experience in educational leadership, extended her teaching specialism to include drama, with particular focus on Shakespeare and trained as a counsellor.

-Vicki is a Trustee for the charity Ruskin Mill Trust, a forward thinking and far reaching organisation working with children, young people and adults with complex needs.
+For many years Vicki was a Trustee for the charity Ruskin Mill Trust, a forward thinking and far reaching organisation working with children, young people and adults with complex needs.

 Qualifications